 Causes of Man-made Vibration

 Some might add oilfield hydraulic fracturing ("fracking") and oilfield underground wastewater disposal activities to this list.
 Small earthquakes, most below the limit of sensation, have been attributed by some to oilfield activities.
 Much like those involved in construction, those who do fracking claim that their work doesn't cause damage.
 There is a good deal of scientific documentation that shows small earthquakes occurring in previously geologically stable areas where fracking is being done, but the cause of those is still hotly disputed.
-Of course, any technology capable of breaking rock at depth would have to be considered a possible cause for small earthquakes and a matter calling for further study.
+Of course, any technology capable of breaking rock at depth, as fracking and wastewater disposal do, would have to be considered a possible cause for small earthquakes and a matter calling for further study.
 For more information on vibrations caused by activities other than the three sources listed above see the CVDG's Non-construction Vibrations.

 Much of the scientific literature of vibration effects is based on mine blasting, because such damage effects were recognized earlier in mining than in construction.
 The mining vibration studies provide much useful information on vibration effects, even though they are not directly useful in estimating likelihood of damage from construction activities.
 Vibrations from construction operations are increasingly being recognized as causes of damage to homes and other structures.
-In many ways, they are more worrisome than blasting, because of their much longer vibration durations and lower frequency component distributions, magnifying resonance and fatigue effects in a house.
+In many ways, they are more worrisome than blasting, because of their much longer vibration durations and lower frequency component distributions (see graphic at right for measured FFT dominant frequencies in one road reconstruction job), magnifying resonance and fatigue effects in a house.

 Ground Vibration and Homes